-Frozen pipes are bad and burst pipes are worse!
 When the water in your pipes freeze, the ice expands and blocks the pipe completely.
 This causes water pressure in the pipe to increase and, if too much pressure develops, it’ll rupture and you’ll end up with a bad case of flooding.

-Tips on how to winterize your pipes:
+Tips for how to winterize pipes:

 - Disconnect, drain and store garden hoses.